 - Difficulty: Medium.
 The hills are a little challenging but the rest is easy.

-Map for the circular Box Hill walk via the stepping stones
+Map for the Box Hill circular walk via the stepping stones

-Out of the station, head to the main road and turn right.
+Starting from Box Hill station, head to the main road and turn right.
 Walk down it and past the stepping stones pub to reach the big road.
 Don’t worry, you don’t need to cross it.
 You can walk under it.
 The under road subway is to the left.

-Once on the other side of the road you will see a North Downs way signpost.
+Once on the other side of the road, you will see a North Downs way signpost.

 Follow it to the right.
 Further along this road you will reach another North Downs Way signpost pointing left through a car park and into the woods.